All-Rated-Extreme-Demon-List/guidelines/015_Cheat_Indicators/index.md

 ## Exceptions {:exceptions}

-Due to the relatively recent growth of Geometry Dash modding and the optionality of external mods, there are a few exceptions to this rule.
-These exceptions are prioritized in the order they are listed, meaning if two exceptions conflict with eachother, the one listed higher will take priority and override the one listed lower:
+Due to the relatively recent growth of Geometry Dash modding and the optionality of external mods, there are a few exceptions to this rule:

 * Your record does not need to follow this rule if it has been accepted on Pointercrate.
 You can read more about records already accepted on Pointercrate [here](#pointercrate-auto-accept).
 * If your completion took place before July 2nd, 2023, any **mod menus** used in your completion are not required to have the cheat indicator visible.
 We classify a “mod menu” as any external mod or hack that provides a collection of toggle-able hacks and changes to the game.
 Common examples include [Mega Hack](https://absolllute.com/store/mega_hack), [QOLMod](https://geode-sdk.org/mods/thesillydoggo.qolmod), [Eclipse](https://geode-sdk.org/mods/eclipse.eclipse-menu), and [Prism Menu](https://geode-sdk.org/mods/firee.prism).